 - House Bill 17-1122 (Gender Identification on Birth Certificates) — New rules for issuance of new birth certificates for those whose gender assigned at birth differs from current gender Postponed Indefinitely

 - House Bill 17-1156 (Prohibits Conversion Therapy Mental Health Provider) Postponed Indefinitely

-- House Bill 17-1184 (Modern Technology Education In Public Schools) Passed
+- House Bill 17-1184 (Modern Technology Education In Public Schools) Signed by Governor

-- House Bill 17-1185 (Reports Of Suspected Child Abuse Or Neglect) Passed
+- House Bill 17-1185 (Reports Of Suspected Child Abuse Or Neglect) Signed by Governor

-- House Bill 17-1186 (Health Coverage Prescription Contraceptives Supply) Passed
+- House Bill 17-1186 (Health Coverage Prescription Contraceptives Supply) Signed by Governor

-- House Bill 17-1188 (Harassment Sexual Orientation Or Disability) Passed
+- House Bill 17-1188 (Harassment Sexual Orientation Or Disability) Signed by Governor

-- House Bill 17-1269 (Repeal Prohibition Of Wage Sharing Information) Passed
+- House Bill 17-1269 (Repeal Prohibition Of Wage Sharing Information) Signed by Governor

 - House Bill 17-1305 (Limits On Job Applicant Criminal History Inquiries) Postponed Indefinitely